The World Weekly

 The World Weekly was an international online magazine created in November 2012.
 The founding editor was James Geary and the founding managing director Rory O'Grady.
-The magazine stopped publishing in June 2018.
+The magazine ceased publishing in June 2018.

 Origins

-Founded in November 2012, The World Weekly began publishing in January 2013 with 75,000 print copies being distributed at corporate venues, members' clubs and transport hubs around London.
-It was backed by Roland Rudd, Lord Mervyn Davies and Lord Jonathan Marland.
+Incorporated in August 2012, The World Weekly began publishing in January 2013 with 75,000 print copies being distributed at corporate venues, members' clubs and transport hubs around London.
+It was backed by Roland Rudd, Lord Mervyn Davies and Lord Jonathan Marland, among others.

 Much like other free newspapers, The World Weekly was handed out on the streets of London.
-Except its vendors wore yellow branded jackets and bowler hats.
 The plan was to distribute a freemium print edition first in London, before expanding to Hong Kong and New York City, with the aim of establishing a presence in 45 major cities.

-Rory O'Grady described The World Weekly as an independent publication without any "specific political ideology" or "religious/non-religious view" with a "multidimensional" approach to news.
+Rory O'Grady described The World Weekly as an independent publication without any "specific political ideology" or "religious/non-religious view" with a "multidimensional" approach to news, saying it was "a new journalistic experiment".
 Originally the magazine had rotating editors rather than one chief editor.